 According to The Living Urn’s co-founder, Mark Brewer, this unique green burial option has its roots dating back centuries, “People have been planting trees in memory of people for hundreds of years.
 We just took it a step further by incorporating a person’s cremated remains into the planting.”

 Brewer continues, “People are becoming less traditional with their afterlife planning.
 They’re also choosing cremation now more than ever.
 People want an uplifting option with what to do with their loved one’s cremated remains and The Living Urn provides this.
-In less than two years since launching, thousands of families throughout the U.S. are now growing a living memory tree of loved one as a result of The Living Urn.
-We expect this movement to accelerate as more people become aware of our unique bio urn and planting system and as people continue to choose cremation over burial.”
+In less than two years since launching, thousands of families throughout the U.S. are now growing a living memorial tree of loved one as a result of The Living Urn.
+We expect this movement to accelerate as more people become aware of our unique biodegradable urns and planting systems and as people continue to choose cremation over burial.”